 Right to a Copy of This Notice

 You have the right to a copy of this Notice.
-It is available in the registration areas and by clicking here.
+It is available in the registration areas and It is available in the registration areas and online.

 Request for Copy of Health Information